Youth Activists Graduate

 5th November 2019

-The Youth Activist Academy has been a year-long project where young people have used their existing skills as well as developed new ones in order to run community projects.
+The Youth Activist Academy has been a year-long project where young people have used their existing skills as well as developed new ones in order to run seven community projects.
+The projects which all help sport become more inclusive for LGBTIQ+ people.
 On Saturday night the young people graduated after a day of evaluation and final meetings.
 The final community projects are: